(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 The Japanese Dog Fight Can Feature Up to 250 Dogs.
 (Newsweek)

 It’s “big business” in the country.
-“Dog men,” which dog fighters are called in Japan, believe dogfighting is a part of their culture as whaling or dolphin hunting.
-The yakuza, a major crime organization in Japan, usually has their hands in organized dogfighting. (source)
+“Dog men,” which dog fighters are called in Japan, believe dogfighting is a part of their culture, as is whaling or dolphin hunting.
+The yakuza, a major crime organization in Japan, usually has its hands in organized dogfighting. (source)

 Almost 40,000 Americans Participate in Dog Fighting Annually.
 (The Humane Society)